nhathuynguyen19/flappy-bird/README.md

 # flappy bird

-- Download [Git](https://git-scm.com/downloads/win) if not installed, install and follow this step.
+- Download [Git](https://git-scm.com/downloads/win) (if not installed), install and follow this step.

 ## Linux (Arch), macOS